Juniors in Training

 How long does the Program last for?

 The JT’s program is for one year.
-Students in Year 8 in 2019 will have the option to continue the program in 2020 when they are in Year 9.
+Students though who complete the program when they are in Year 8 have the option to continue the program when they are in Year 9.

 Do I have to take part in all parts of the program?